lexxy-codes/LOUD-mods/README.md

 # The mods
 ## Jukebox
 Jukebox allows you to customize the background music in the game which you hear during builds and battles.
 Create your own custom playlists by selecting multiple jukebox-enabled mods together at the same time.
 Adding any other music mods not specifically developed to be jukebox compatible are likely to not work as you'd expect.
 - Jukebox_FA            - Supreme Commander Forged Alliance, select to include the base game music in your playlist
 - Jukebox_SC            - Supreme Commander OST
 - Jukebox_SC2           - Supreme Commander 2 OST
 - Jukebox_TA            - Total Annihilation OST
+- Jukebox_PhilCrofts    - Phillip Crofts self composed music for Forged Alliance